barryclark/jekyll-now/_posts/2018/2018-06-24-causality.markdown

 It is with great care that Pearl explains that these are fundamentally different concepts, for which different mathematical tools are required.
 Associations are studied using the rules from probability theory and can be learned from data using statistical methods.

-To assess the effect of interventions however one either has to perform a suitable experiment (which might not be possible) or you have to be able to reason about the causal structure about the variables of the system.
-Using only data usually won't get you far answering these types of problems.
+To assess the effect of interventions however one either has to perform a suitable experiment (which might be really expensive or even not possible) or you have to be able to reason about the causal structure about the variables of the system.
+Using only data (usually) won't get you far answering these types of problems.
 If you have a database of high school pupils with their curricula and test scores, you could easily see that pupils who follow advanced math courses tend to score better on a standardized mathematics test.
 Would enlisting all students to such advanced math courses improve their mathematics understanding?
 Not necessary!
 It is possible that students enlisted in such courses are naturally more gifted in maths.
 Adding pupils without a knack for math would in this case not help (or worse, it could demotivate them resulting in an even worse grade).
 Moral: the second level require a more mechanistic understanding of the system.

 The final level is even more difficult to model, as it deals with reality as it could be if circumstances were different.
 By definition, there is no data available, nor could we ever perform experiments, unless someone invents a time machine.
 The results of queries at this level are called *counterfactuals*.
-In order to make statements about such hypothetical situations, we need an intricate understanding of the system and how everything is linked.
+In order to make statements about such hypothetical situations, we need an intricate understanding of the system and how everything is linked together.
 If we return to the example of mathematics education, I could reason what my math score would be if I had taken the advanced mathematics course.
 This would not only accounting for all the things that I would have learned during such a course, but also involve backtracking who I might have met there, what influence this could have had on my other activities etc.

 ## A simple ecosystems modeling example